oracle/terraform-provider-oci/docs/Managing Default Resources.md

 ### Limitations

-Default resources can only be removed when the associated `oci_core_virtual_network resource` is removed.
+Default resources can only be removed when the associated `oci_core_vcn resource` is removed.
 When attempting a targeted removal of a default resource, the resource will be removed from the Terraform state file but the resource may still exist in OCI with empty settings.